CezaryProgramista/Sport.Radar.Coding.exercise.BE/README.md

 The argument is taken from the user from the console.
 It informs the user about the range of the input argument, i.e. from 0 to the size of the EVENTS list.
-Using the uniqueListOfCompetitors method, I return the sorted values of the COMPETITORS hashMap
+Using the uniqueListOfCompetitors method, I return the sorted values of the COMPETITORS hashMap A simple web gui from the vaadin library has been implanted into the application.